macarballo/LibroLink/README.md

 3. Start editing the project files in your favorite code editor
 4. Changes will be automatically hot-reloaded in the browser

-## For CMSC 186 Purposes
-1. Please clone the "stage" branch for the most updated version of the project.